rodneyshupe/Cookbook/Recipes/SmokedAndCured/SmokedChickenCordonBleuWrappedInBacon.rst

 1. Layout 4 slices of bacon side by side.
 Then lay 1 slice across the middle of the 4 slices.
-2. Lay 1 slice of chick on the bacon.
+2. Lay 1 slice of chicken on the bacon.
 Next lay down slice of ham, then cheese.
 Finally add second slice of chicken, ham and cheese.
 3. Roll chicken, ham and cheese into a tight roll.
 4. Wrap 4 bacon slices around the roll then close off end with the single